torbart/Getting-and-Cleaning-Data-FINAL/README.md

 Section 5: Create a Second, Independent Data Set, that is Tidy, with the Average of Each Variable for Each Activity and Each Subject

+I started by grouping the data set created above by both Subject and Activity (in that order).
+Once grouped I used the summarize_all function to calculate the mean for each grouping.
+Once summarized I used as.data.frame to put it together in an easy to read format.

+Thank you for your help with reviewing this assignment!
+I am interested to see what feedback I get!